Listen to an audio file of this tool.

 Teaching is different than just telling.
 Teaching builds basic skills, grows problem-solving abilities, and sets your child/teen up for success.
 Teaching also involves modeling and practicing the positive behaviors you want to see, promoting skills, and preventing problems.

-As a parent, it is easy to be confused about how best to support your child’s/teen’s homework.
+As a parent or someone in a parenting role, it is easy to be confused about how best to support your child’s/teen’s homework.
 Here are some specific ways you can define your role while ensuring your child/teen has full ownership over their learning process.

 - When your child/teen calls you over to ask about a problem, ask prompting questions such as: